aspiringsecurity/Water-ICM/README.md

 Audit smart contracts compiled on Polygon managed by Ministry of Water.
 Please visit https://github.com/aspiringsecurity/Water-ICM/tree/main/Solution-Modules/Polygon-Audit-Contracts

 c.
-IPFS's w3ui storage: https://github.com/aspiringsecurity/Water-ICM/tree/main/Solution-Modules/w3ui-incident-storage
+IPFS's w3ui storage: We are using IPFS's w3ui storage to store geolocation file data and additional snapshot files and data.
+This will enable effective management and communication setup for Drones utilized in Operations and Maintenance across multiple regions.
+Drones can be effectively utilized for building operations, inspection and maintenance and safer and more efficient surveys. https://github.com/aspiringsecurity/Water-ICM/tree/main/Solution-Modules/w3ui-incident-storage

 c.
 The Graph: Use of existing subgraph at the graph explorer The Graph data analytics & visualization tool for communities: https://github.com/aspiringsecurity/Water-ICM/tree/main/Solution-Model-ICM-Planner/subgraph-node and https://github.com/aspiringsecurity/Water-ICM/tree/main/Solution-Modules/TheGraph-data-analytics-community-tooling